← home

 K-dwarfs Orbited By habitable Exoplanets (KOBE)

 The KOBE experiment is a legacy radial-velocity survey using CARMENES at Calar Alto.
 By targeting the overlooked K dwarfs, KOBE bridges the gap between G- and M‑dwarf studies.
-The project has already confirmed a planet near the habitable zone of a K dwarf (PI: Jorge Lillo Box).
+The project has already confirmed a planet near the habitable zone of a K dwarf.

 Exoplanets Spectroscopy CARMENES